ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 white if needed to preserve graphical design issues:
 &lt;a href="#content"&gt;Skip to Page Content&lt;/a&gt;

-Any links which use the same text should go to the same page (i.e. “Link to Our Home Page” or “Link to Email Us”).
+Any links which use the same text should go to the same page (i.e. "Link to Our Home Page" or "Link to Email Us").

 Provide a means to skip over ASCII art and calendars.